rmoffitt/pdacR/README.md

 ### Heatmapping and Clustering

-After picking your dataset and genes of interest, click the "Select" button to generate the heatmap.
+After picking your dataset and genes of interest, click the "Generate Heatmap" button to generate the heatmap.
 You will see that all non-selected genesets disappear, and a heatmap is generated consisting of selected genes.
 Genes that belong to a particular gene set will be indicated with a black bar to the left of the heatmap.
 Once you have generated the heatmap, you can deselect certain sets by unchecking the relevant check box.
 Doing so will remove genes that are unique to that set from the heatmap.
 This is helpful if you want to look at only the overlap of two gene sets, without cluttering your visualization.

 <img src="images/gene_and_track_selection.png" width="60%"/>